Conjunctivitis in Dogs

 There are many other conditions that may look like conjunctivitis; some of these are easy to fix while others are more serious, requiring extra attention.
 Consult your veterinarian, who will probe to identify what is troubling your teary-eyed friend.

-If you think your dog has conjunctivitis, contact your veterinarian who will most likely perform a complete ophthalmic examination, including a few eye-specific tests to confirm the diagnosis of conjunctivitis.
+If you think your dog has conjunctivitis, contact your veterinarian who will most likely perform a complete ophthalmic examination, including a few eye-specific tests to confirm the diagnosis of conjunctivitis and exclude more serious conditions.

 Your veterinarian will advise you regarding the best way to care for your best friend’s eye(s).
 One of the most common treatments is to apply eye drops or ointment to the affected eye.
 Having your dog sit still while you apply the medication can be a challenge.
 For helpful tips, see how an expert applies eye drops to a dog.